NIAEFEUP/uni/uni/README.md

 ### Automated formatting

-In order to contribute, you must format you files using `dart format` manually or formatting on save using your IDE automatically, or you can install the git pre-commit hook doing the following command at the root of the directory that automatically formats staged files:
+In order to contribute, you must format your changed files using `dart format` manually or enabing _formatting on save_ using your IDE ([VSCode or IntelliJ](https://docs.flutter.dev/tools/formatting)).
+Alternatively, you can install the git pre-commit hook that formats your changed files when you commit, doing the following command at the **root directory of the repository**:

 ``` bash
   chmod +x pre-commit-hook.sh && ./pre-commit-hook.sh